wkorando/presentations/java-dop/designing.md

 	public List<Presentation> favoritedPresentations(){
 		return Collections.unmodifiableList(favoritedPresentations);
-		//Return unmodifiableLists to make clear to client the data is immutable }
+		//Return immutable copies to make clear to client the data is immutable }

 }